Lisa Muto, PhD

 Muto also co-led the School’s planning process for the Liaison Committee on Medical Education accreditation visits and continuous quality improvement initiative.
 She was a leader in developing a fresh vision for the School’s continuing medical education program and, in 2008, managed a School-wide strategic planning process that brought together faculty and administrative leaders from HMS, other Harvard schools, and HMS affiliated hospitals.

 In 2007, Muto was honored with the Joseph B. Martin Dean’s Award for the Advancement of Women Faculty and Staff.
-She received an AB magna cum laude with highest honors from Harvard College and a PhD from McGill University in Montreal, Canada.
+She received an AB with highest honors from Harvard College and a PhD from McGill University in Montreal.